vitessio/website/content/en/blog/2020-05-19-vitess-cross-cell.md

 ## CellAlias

 A CellAlias defines a group of cells within which replica/rdonly traffic can be routed across cells.
-By default, Vitess does not allow traffic between replicas that are part of different cells.
+By default, Vitess does not allow replica traffic between different cells.
 Between cells that are not in the same group (alias), only master traffic can be routed.

 Here is a sample command for creating a CellAlias: